 - Check how your pages print in black and white.

-- Ask colleagues to take a look.
+- Ask colleagues to take a look and conduct informal user-testing.

 - Find out about or download analytics packages Google Analytics or AWStats.